TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

    - A clear statement of **why the data is requested** (e.g., to comply with AML checks for transactions over €1,000).
 3. **Allow User Control**

-   - **Select blockchain address:** The User chooses the address from which the stablecoin transfer will originate.
+   - **Select blockchain address:** The User chooses the address from which the crypto transfer will originate.
    - **Review selective disclosure:** The User can see exactly which identity claims are being shared and which remain private.
 4. **Provide Strong Authentication and Explicit Consent**